 Four persons have been nominated for election as directors of the Company to hold office until the next annual meeting of Shareholders, or until their successors are elected or appointed.
 Each of the persons named below is currently a member of the Board.
+Sylwester Cacek stepped down from the Board effective October 9, 2019.
+In his place, Ireneusz Fąfara was appointed director, effective as of the same date.
 The term of office of each of the current directors will expire at the close of the Meeting, or any adjournment thereof.